How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Minor Scratches

 Minor scratches are shallow, usually faint cuts on the floor's surface.
 Typically, you will need to look long and hard to find them.
 They can be caused by high heels or by your pets' nails grazing the surface as they walk.
-Fortunately, these are very easy and cheap to repair.
+Fortunately, these are easy and cheap to repair.

 Major Scratches